 22% of sellers made quota in Q4 2022 due to poor Time Management.

 This probably doesn’t shock you, but also a MASSIVE change to the 50% of sellers making quota in 2019 published by Gartner.
 This is a combination of so many factors, but to simplify:

-- These results are a reflection of actions taken in Q1/Q2 2022 when sellers were high on the hog in the last remaining “good times” (not prospecting).
+- These results reflect actions taken in Q1/Q2 2022 when sellers were high on the hog in the last “good times” (not prospecting).

 - Time management is the vampire.
 Time spent on the WRONG ACCOUNTS.
-Making subjective decisions.
+They are making subjective decisions.

 - Chasing Whales